-- Know the difference between a salesperson, a self-proclaimed expert and an actual expert.
+- Know the difference between a salesperson, a self-proclaimed expert, and an actual expert.
 What to look for?
-Experience, credentials and honest communiation.
+Experience, motives, credentials and honest communiation.

 - When deciding on taking a specific supplement from a company, do your homework.
 Find out where the supplement is sourced.
 And when you find that out, double and triple check, because sometime it can be tricky.
 Go to the company website and learn where the company is based, if there is a contact number, if there is a “face” to the company, and how long the company has existed.
 Sometimes international sellers create fake company websites that make it look like the company is based in the US.
 Google “side effects from (insert Supplement here)” and see if anything shows up.
 Sometimes you’ll see something in a forum or on social media.

 - Reviews are good, but don’t trust them.
-It’s very easy to create fake positive reviews online.
-If there are negative reviews, take them to heart.
+It’s very easy to create fake reviews online.

 - Be careful of the “verified by a third-party lab” claim.
 It looks good, but not all labs are equal, some are only in it for the money, and it may not actually mean anything.